The Bedside Crib:

-A bedside crib, also known as a bedside cosleeper, is a baby crib that attaches to the side of an adult bed.
-It allows your baby to remain close to you at night without actually being in your bed.
+A bedside crib, also known as a bedside cosleeper, is a baby bed that attaches to the side of an adult bed.

+Also known as a co-sleeper, it allows your baby to remain close to you at night without actually being in your bed.
 Baby has the benefits of sleeping near you, without the risk of you rolling over on him or her.

-standard baby cribs with one of the side rails removed, the open side is placed next to the adult bed, with the bedside mattress and adult bed mattress at the same level.
+Resembling standard baby cribs with one of the side rails removed, the open side is placed next to the adult bed, with the bedside mattress and adult bed mattress at the same level.

 The best one available is the Original Arms Reach Co-sleeper Bassinet.

-easily reach your baby during the night for breastfeeding, bottle-feeding, comforting and bonding, without disturbing the warmth and security of your baby's bed.
+You can easily reach your baby during the night for breastfeeding, bottle-feeding, comforting and bonding, without disturbing the warmth and security of your baby's bed.

 The Bedside Crib - Convenience for Mom

-- You can breastfeed or bottle-feed during the night without getting up - bliss!
+You can breastfeed or bottle-feed during the night without getting up - bliss!
 (In order to bottle feed without getting up you will need an electric bottle warmer.)

-- If your baby is restless, you can simply reach over and comfort him, or replace his pacifier.
+If your baby is restless, you can simply reach over and comfort him, or replace his pacifier.
 Research shows that babies who are responded to quickly, and whose needs are met timeously, are more secure and are likely to cry less often.

-- You and Dad will enjoy more rest because you can reach baby from bed, and Dad will be happier, because he won't be living with a hopelessly sleep-deprived wife!
+You and Dad will enjoy more rest because you can reach baby from bed, and Dad will be happier, because he won't be living with a hopelessly sleep-deprived wife!

-- Recuperation after childbirth is quicker and easier if you can attend to your baby without getting up.
+Recuperation after childbirth is quicker and easier if you can attend to your baby without getting up.
 This is particularly important after a Caesarean section birth.
 Thankfully, I have managed to avoid one of those, but I must tell you, an episiotomy is no picnic either - ouch!

-- On the practical side - some of these cosleepers come with rolling casters and being relatively small, allow you to move your sleeping baby to a convenient place for you to watch him or her.
+On the practical side - some of these cosleepers come with rolling casters and being relatively small, allow you to move your sleeping baby to a convenient place for you to watch him or her.
 Or better yet, you could leave the crib where it is and sleep with your baby!

 Bouncy Baby Bonuses of the Bedside Crib

-- Baby gets the benefit of nighttime closeness with Mom.
+Baby gets the benefit of nighttime closeness with Mom.
 This provides your baby with the security he or she needs during the early months of emotional development.

-- Babies of working moms can catch up on mom's touch during the night, thereby maintaining a strong emotional bond.
+Babies of working moms can catch up on mom's touch during the night, thereby maintaining a strong emotional bond.

 While there have been incidences of entrapment, smothering and suffocation when baby sleeps in the same bed as the parents, leading authorities such as Dr. Sears and Dr. Jay Gordon believe that these deaths could have been prevented by the use of safe co-sleeping practices.